Highlander: The Source: Plot

 In a possible future, parts of human society have fallen to violence and chaos, with many now living as homeless scavengers and gangs fighting over territory.
 A group of immortals still has resources and access to advanced technology.
 It includes the ancient Methos, computer hacker Reggie, warrior Zai Jie, and Cardinal Giovanni, who represents the Vatican.
 The group seeks to locate the "Source of Immortality".
 Zai Jie seems to find a lead on its location.
-However, while contacting the group, he is killed by the Guardian of the Source, a monstrous immortal with unnatural speed.
+While contacting the group, however, he is killed by the Guardian of the Source, a monstrous immortal with unnatural speed.
 Convinced that they need help, Methos asks his old friend Joe Dawson to find Duncan MacLeod.

 Duncan separated from Anna Teshemka, his mortal wife who decided that she could not remain with him because of his infertility.
 While wandering the wastelands, MacLeod is attacked by the Guardian and fights back before Joe Dawson recruits him.
 They rendezvous with Methos's group at a monastery to meet with the Elder, an ancient being that can help locate the Source.
 At the monastery, they find Anna, who has been having visions related to the Source.

 A group of immortals once found the Source in ancient times.
 Upon slaying the Guardian, two of the three survivors were cursed, with one of them becoming the new Guardian while another became the endlessly decaying Elder (the third is later implied to have been reincarnated as Anna).
 Anna's visions mean that she knows the way.
 The Elder warns that the closer they get to the Source, the weaker they will become and lose their immortality.

 The Guardian arrives and attacks Reggie and Dawson on holy ground.
 To save Dawson, Duncan throws his katana at the Guardian, temporarily wounding him.
 Unaffected, the Guardian breaks the sword and kills Joe before escaping.
 Duncan then buries Joe and leaves with the others to find the Source, which seems to be on an island ruled by gangs of cannibals off the coast of Lithuania in the Baltic Sea.